Panel Material UI Announcement

 Theming & Styling

-In the past Panel had introduced a so called Design.
-We build on that here but for the most part only use that system to ensure that the theme defined in panel-material-ui flows down to standard Panel components.
-Let’s briefly define our technology:
+Previously, Panel introduced a so-called Design system.
+We build on that here, but primarily use it to ensure that the theme defined in panel-material-ui flows down to standard Panel components.
+Let’s briefly define our terminology:

-• Design: The overall set of CSS stylesheets, component defaults that align an application with a particular design system.
+• Design: The overall set of CSS stylesheets and component defaults that align an application with a particular design system.

 • Theme: A theme in Panel defines the configuration of default color settings in both light (default) and dark mode.

-• Styling: Applying one-off modications to a specific components.
+• Styling: Applying one-off modifications to specific components.

-In panel-material-ui the main entrypoint for theming that you need to care about is the theme_config parameter, present on all Material components.
-It makes it easy to configure the default colors, typography and more, either globally or differentially for dark and light themes.
-Thanks to inheritance the theme_config can be applied on a parent component and will flow down to all its children:
+In panel-material-ui, the main entry point for theming is the theme_config parameter, available on all Material components.
+It makes it easy to configure default colors, typography, and more—either globally or differently for dark and light themes.
+Thanks to inheritance, the theme_config can be applied to a parent component and will flow down to all its children:

 from panel_material_ui import Card, Button, FloatSlider